 Material Weaknesses and Changes in Internal Controls.
-During the review of our consolidated financial statements for the fiscal quarter ended March 31, 2008, our independent registered public accounting firm identified material weaknesses in our internal controls over financial reporting connected primarily with non-routine transactions and disclosures.
+During the review of our consolidated financial statements for the fiscal quarter ended June 30, 2008, our independent registered public accounting firm identified material weaknesses in our internal controls over financial reporting connected primarily with non-routine transactions and disclosures.
 The identified material weaknesses are due, in large part, to our lack of accounting and financial resources.
 As defined by the Public Company Accounting Oversight Board Auditing Standard No. 5, a material weakness is a deficiency or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the annual or interim financial statements will not be prevented or detected.
-Since these material weaknesses were identified by our independent registered public accounting firm in connection with its review of the condensed consolidated financial statements in this Quarterly Report on Form 10-QSB, the non-routine transactions and disclosure subject to these issues are correctly accounted for and disclosed by us in the condensed consolidated financial statements included in this Quarterly Report on Form 10-QSB and no restatement of any previously filed financial statements is required.
-However, on a going-forward basis, management will continue to evaluate our disclosure controls and procedures concerning the recording of non-routine transactions and disclosures in order to prevent the recurrence of the circumstances that resulting in the material weaknesses identified in connection with the review of the consolidated financial statements in this Quarterly Report on Form 10-QSB.
+Since these material weaknesses were identified by our independent registered public accounting firm in connection with its review of the condensed consolidated financial statements in this Quarterly Report on Form 10-QSB, the non-routine transactions and disclosures subject to these issues are correctly accounted for and disclosed by us in the condensed consolidated financial statements included in this Quarterly Report on Form 10-QSB.
+Also a restatement of previously filed financial statements for the quarters ended March 31, 2008 and December 31, 2007 is required.
+However, on a going-forward basis, management will continue to evaluate our disclosure controls and procedures concerning the recording of non-routine transactions and disclosures in order to prevent the recurrence of the circumstances that result in the material weaknesses identified in connection with the review of the consolidated financial statements in this Quarterly Report on Form 10-QSB.

-PART II OTHER INFORMATION
+OTHER INFORMATION

-Item 1.
 Legal Proceedings